MaraniMatias/img2gcode/README.md

 - Generate GCode with absolute coordinates, finds a black pixel if you follow the trail.
 - This version is faster previous versions.
-- If you like my work you can help me, thank you so much. [paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=273U85DLFL3F6)

 ### Installation
 ```bash